-IN COMPLIANCE FINDING NO. 6 POSITIVE PAID EMPLOYEE'S TRACKED Hours COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND CALHR POLICIES AND GUIDELINES
+IN COMPLIANCE FINDING No. 6 POSITIVE PAID EMPLOYEES TRACKED HOURS COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND/OR CALHR POLICIES AND GUIDELINES

-The CRU found no deficiencies in the positive paid employee reviewed during the compliance review period.
-The CDIAC adhered to applicable laws, regulations and CalHR policy and guidelines for positive paid employees.
+The CRU found no deficiencies in the positive paid employees reviewed during the compliance review period.
+The SCRSIB provided sufficient justification and adhered to applicable laws, regulations and CalHR policy and guidelines for positive paid employees.